luboshl/ThermostatScheduler/README.md

 # Thermostat Scheduler

 Simple web application for personal use that allows to schedule temperature for individual zones.
-When scheduled event occurs message with temperature and zone is publisehed into MQTT topic.
+When scheduled event occurs message with temperature and zone is published into MQTT topic.
 In my configuration message is processed in Home Assistant and Node-RED.

 Application is published as Docker image `hladik/thermostat-scheduler`.